-- Files should be saved as on Word or PDF format.
+- Files should be saved in Word or PDF format.

 - APA Style of the Publication Manual of the American Psychological Association (APA 6th edition) must be followed for the preparation of all manuscripts.
-The manuscript must not exceed more than 40000 words excluding figure captions, tables, footnotes, references, and end notes.
+The manuscript must not exceed more than 3500-8000 words excluding figure captions, tables, footnotes, references, and endnotes.

-- Manuscripts must be compiled in the following format: title page (including title of paper, full name of authors); abstract; keywords; main text along with table/s with caption/s and figure caption/s; references; appendices (if any).
+- Manuscripts must be compiled in the following format: title page (including the title of the paper, the full name of authors); abstract; keywords; main text along with table/s with caption/s and figure caption/s; references; appendices (if any).

-- All manuscripts should be anonymous for blind review process.
+- All manuscripts should be anonymous for the blind review process.

-- Title page must be sent separately indicating title of the article, author’s name(s).
-The complete detail of every author must include their full names, affiliations, postal addresses, telephone numbers and email addresses on the cover page of the manuscript.
+- The title page must be sent separately indicating the title of the article, author’s name(s).
+The complete detail of every author must include their full names, affiliations, postal addresses, telephone numbers, and email addresses on the cover page of the manuscript.

 - One author should be identified as the corresponding author.
 The corresponding author will provide detail of affiliation where the research was conducted.
 After submitting the manuscript, no change will be acceptable.
 A brief biographical note for each author is required while submitting the manuscript.